-Priced at $60, this is a killer deal for a simple, effective rain jacket.
-If you want a more versatile jacket for warmer weather and high energy activities, a well-ventilated 2.5-layer jacket like the Marmot PreCip or The North Face Venture 2 are great values but significantly more cost.
+This is a killer deal for a simple, effective rain jacket.
+If you want a more versatile jacket for warmer weather and high energy activities, a well-ventilated 2.5-layer jacket like the Marmot PreCip, Patagonia Torrenthshell, or The North Face Venture 2 are great values but significantly more cost.

 Of the three 2 layer, mesh-lined jackets on the market, the Columbia Watertight II is easily one of our favorites.
 It's great for casual and around-town use and is simple and effective; the price is also right.
-This jacket will keep you warm and dry around town, on the trail, and during weekend adventures.
+This jacket will keep you warm and dry around town, on the trail, and on weekend adventures.